Eastern Alps: 18th Century

+Prince-Bishop Franz Karl, Count von Lodron (18 November 1748 – 10 August 1828) saw his temporal powers over of the prince-bishopric of Brixen rapidly diminish prior to the secularisation of Brixen and Trent in 1803.

 19th century

 When Graubünden became a Swiss canton in 1803, Chur was chosen as its capital.
 The lands of the Bishopric of Trent and Bishopric of Brixen were secularised and incorporated into the County of Tyrol.

 Mt.
 Piz Bernina (4,049 m) was given its name in 1850 by Johann Coaz, who also made the first ascent.

 The Brenner Railway was opened in 1867.

 Modern history

 Following World War I and the subsequent dissolution of Austria-Hungary, it was divided into two modern administrative parts through the Treaty of Saint-Germain-en-Laye.
 Lichtenstein also ended its customs union with Austro-Hungary in 1919.

 Lichtenstein started its customs union with Switzerland in 1924.

 The completion of the final portion of the FO railway occurred in 1926.
 It thus opened up the Cantons of Valais and Graubünden to further tourist development.
 This led to the introduction of Kurswagen (through coaches) between Brig and Chur, and between Brig and St. Moritz.

 The Grossglockner High Alpine Road (in German Großglockner-Hochalpenstraße) opened in 1935.

+The Hitlerian Kehlsteinhaus was built on the Kehlstein mountain in 1938.

 Between 1943 and April 1945, Axis Forces held Innsbruck, which experienced 22 air raids by the Allied Forces and suffered heavy damage during World War 2.
 Switzerland and Lichtenstein remained neutral in the war.